The problem

 Research approach

-This will be a natural experimental study.
-We will conduct quantitative analysis of hospital menu and patient satisfaction data, to determine baseline nutritional, economic, environmental, satisfaction levels of existing hospital dishes.
-We will collect qualitative data on the catering process, actors, other contextual influences, and conduct a process evaluation to examine fidelity, acceptability and feasibility in the hospital context, and any unintended consequences.
+We will collect qualitative data on the catering process, actors, other contextual influences, and conduct a process evaluation to examine fidelity, acceptability and feasibility of the menu change intervention in the hospital context, and any unintended consequences.

 Outputs and impacts